Coolangatta Estate: The Berry Family

 However, it was the red cedar in the area, much of it exported to Europe, that was their most profitable resource.

 Berry had experienced tenant-farming in his native land of Scotland, and by the 1850s and based on his experience developed the idea of "clearing leases", an arrangement whereby tenants were given five years rent-free to clear and fence their property, after which they became tenants of Berry.
 It was this which enabled the true development of the area and of the township of Broughton Creek to begin.

 After some initial disputes and at least one killing, Berry established a good relationship with the traditional owners of his land and the local Aboriginal population largely remained in place during his tenure.

 In 1860 Conrad Martens, who was a good friend of Alexander Berry, visited him at the Coolangatta Estate and made a series of sketches of the property and surrounding area.
 He created the oil painting called "Coolangatta Mountain" which shows the property. (see painting on the left).

 By 1868 the population had reached 300 and the area was declared a municipality, much against Alexander Berry's wishes.

 In 1873 Alexander Berry died and the estate passes to his younger brother David.

 David Berry nurtured the development of Broughton Creek village, and the town grew and flourished.
 David Berry set aside land for an agricultural showground, and on the four corners of the town which he had surveyed, he gave land to the Church of England, Presbyterian, Wesleyan and Roman Catholic churches.

-David died in 1889 at the age of 94, and in 1890 the name of Broughton Creek village was changed to Berry to honor the Alexander and David's contribution to the region.
+David died in 1889 at the age of 94, and in 1890 the name of Broughton Creek village was changed to Berry to honour the Alexander and David's contribution to the region.

 After David's death, the Coolangatta Estate passed to the control of his cousin, Sir John Hay.